szymonwilczek/talos-7/README.md

 ---

-## 🤖 DevOps: Project Hephaestus
+## 🤖 DevOps: Hephaestus

-This repository is managed by an automated guardian named **Hephaestus**.
+This repository is managed by an automated github workflow named **Hephaestus**.

 ### Automated Versioning
 I use **Semantic Versioning**.
 Hephaestus parses every commit message: